free downloadable dj sound effects

 Home: Bonn, Germany

-Ludwig van Beethoven (baptized December 17, 1770 – March 26, 1827) was a German composer and pianist.
+Ludwig van Beethoven (1770 – 1827) was a German composer and pianist.
 He is widely regarded as one of history's greatest composers, and was the predominant figure in the transitional period between the Classical and Romantic eras in Western classical music.
-His reputation and genius have inspired—and in many cases intimidated—ensuing generations of composers, musicians, and audiences.
+His reputation and genius have inspired and, in many cases intimidated, ensuing generations of composers, musicians, and audiences.

 Irving Berlin